valkey-io/valkey-swift/README.md

 }
 ```

 All the Valkey commands are in the Commands folder of the Valkey target.
-These are generated from the model files redis supplies in [valkey-doc](https://github.com/valkey-io/valkey-doc).
+These are generated from the model files Valkey supplies in [valkey-doc](https://github.com/valkey-io/valkey-doc).
 In many cases where it was possible to ascertain the return type of a command these functions will return that expected type.
 In situations where this is not possible a `RESPToken` is returned and you'll need to convert the return type manually.

 ```swift
 try await connection.set("MyKey", "TestString")